On 1st of November, 2018, Android apps must be updated to target Android version Oreo or newer. This is not optional and enforced by Google Play.

 A) Charge Alarm

 Importance is the new name for what we used to call 'priority' in the AccuBattery app settings.
-You can now also pick your own sound (if you pick default notification sound it'll use the system default and not the AccuBattery default sound, to go back to the AccuBattery default sound choose 'AccuBattery charge alarm' from the list of sounds).
+You can now also pick your own sound.
+If you pick default notification sound it'll use the system default and not the AccuBattery default sound, to go back to the AccuBattery default sound choose 'AccuBattery charge alarm' from the list of sounds.
+If not available, download the this file and put it in internal storage.

 In most phones you can set your device itself to 'do not disturb mode', in that case AccuBattery will not disturb you unless you enable the 'do not disturb custom exception' toggle.
 This is turned off by default.
 If you only turn your phone to silent instead of do not disturb mode, it should still vibrate (assuming vibration is on).